Sharpness of Minima in Deep Matrix Factorization: Introduction

 \textbf{Dynamical Stability.} In dynamical systems theory, it is well established that asymptotic convergence to a critical point is determined solely by the local stability of that point \citep{strogatz2018nonlinear}.
-In the seminal work of \citet{Wustab} on the dynamical stability analysis of GD training, it was shown that a global minimum is \emph{dynamically stable} for GD if and only if the step size does not exceed $2/\lambda_{\max}$. \citet{mulayoff2} investigated this mechanism in the space of learned functions for two-layer overparameterized univariate ReLU networks in the interpolation regime.
+In the seminal work of \citet{Wustab} on the dynamical stability analysis of GD training, it was shown that a global minimum is \emph{dynamically stable} for GD if and only if the step size does not exceed $2/\lambda_{\max}$, where $\lambda_{\max}$ denotes the maximum eigenvalue of the Hessian of the loss at the minimum. \citet{mulayoff2} investigated this mechanism in the space of learned functions for two-layer overparameterized univariate ReLU networks in the interpolation regime.
 This was then extended to multivariate ReLU networks by \citet{nacson2023implicitbiasminimastability}.
 The interpolation assumption was then removed by \citet{qiao2024stable,liang2025stable}.

-\textbf{Edge-of-Stability.} \citet{cohen2021gradient} observed that neural networks trained with GD typically operate in a regime called \emph{edge of stability}, in which the maximum eigenvalue of the Hessian of loss function hovers just above the value $2/\eta$, where $\eta$ is the step size, and argued that classical optimization theory fails to explain this phenomenon.
+\textbf{Edge-of-Stability.} \citet{cohen2021gradient} observed that neural networks trained with GD typically operate in a regime called \emph{edge of stability}, in which the maximum eigenvalue of the Hessian of the loss function hovers just above the value $2/\eta$, where $\eta$ is the step size, and argued that classical optimization theory fails to explain this phenomenon.
 Recently, \citet{liang2025stable} empirically observed that explicit regularization seems to break the edge-of-stability phenomenon.

-\textbf{Flatness/Sharpness and Generalization.} It is widely recognized in the literature that flat minima are associated with better generalization \citep{flatminima,keskar2017on}.
-In a large-scale empirical investigation, \citet{Jiang*2020Fantastic} examined different measures for deep networks and found that a sharpness-based measure exhibited the strongest correlation with generalization.
+\textbf{Sharpness and Generalization.} It is widely recognized in the literature that flat minima are associated with better generalization \citep{flatminima,keskar2017on}.
+In a large-scale empirical investigation, \citet{Jiang*2020Fantastic} examined different complexity measures for deep networks and found that a sharpness-based measure exhibited the strongest correlation with generalization.
 There is also theoretical evidence for this phenomenon in low-rank matrix recovery~\citep{ding2024flat}.
 On the other hand, \citet{sharpminimacangeneralize} showed that \emph{good minima} can be arbitrarily sharp in deep neural networks.